 Shorts that also performed remarkably well included our Best Buy Award winner, the Louis Garneau Fit Sensor 7.5.
 This beautifully made short is made to last with extra-reinforced seams and high-quality fabric.
 Our Editors' Choice, the SUGOi RS Pro Bib also made the top three in this metric, weathering the hard miles like a true champion.
 Other than a stray thread on one seam, the short ended the testing period looking brand new.

 The Castelli Free Aero Short scored slightly lower due to the thin silicone fabric used around the leg that is thin enough for us to suspect to show wear after a full season of wear.
-Similarly, the Castelli Velocissima Bib began to lose its "Castelli" logo - a superficial sign of wear, but if you paid over $100 for a top brand name product, wouldn't you want the brand name to stick around for longer than the first two months?
+Similarly, the Castelli Velocissima Bib began to lose its "Castelli" logo - a superficial sign of wear, but if you paid triple digits for a top brand name product, wouldn't you want the brand name to stick around for longer than the first two months?

 While "style" is a subjective measure (should I wear plaid or polka dots today?) we believe it is an important indicator of a short's design, functionality and… well, it's the part of the short that's fun.
 While it might seem like cycling shorts are pretty limited regarding what "style" they can offer you, you might be surprised.
 Even in the line up of nine shorts included in this review, there are subtle variations worth noting.